pushexpress/pushexpress-android-sdk/docs/UseSDKInYourProject.md

 ```
 Lets break it down:
 - `PUSHEXPRESS_APPLICATION_ID` \
+**Requirement [MANDATORY]** \
 That is an id of your Pushexpress application (refer to first point)
 - `EXTERNAL_ID` \
+**Requirement [OPTIONAL]** \
 This id represents and id that is meaningfull for you, mostly an id of chosen client
 - `TAGS` \
+**Requirement [OPTIONAL]** \
 Tags are needed to bind specific values to specific keys.
 Keys in this tag map are predefined, values, however can be modified.
 For example, you could set up audiences as `new_accounts` or `spent_less_than_25usd`, it is totally up to you.
-Setting up advertising id is not easy, you won't need it in most cases, but if you do - please contant our support [here](https://t.me/pushexpress).
-Set up webmaster tag only if you use it, leave it an empty string otherwise.
+Setting up advertising id is not easy, you won't need it in most cases, but if you do - please contact our support [here](https://t.me/pushexpress). **Set up webmaster tag only if you use it, leave it an empty string otherwise.**

 3. Make sure to handle notifications permission in your android application.
-The following snippets shows an example of how to do that.
+The following snippet shows an example of how to do that.

 ```kotlin
     private fun askNotificationPermission() {